CGenie/data-exchange-formats/README.md

-# data-exchange-formats
+# Data Exchange Formats

-A showoff of data exchange formats
+A showoff of data exchange formats.
+Our goal is to conquer the world by firing rockets (?)